OpenDSU/docssite/pages/beginners/DSU Object (RFC-063).md

 ### Function delete(dsuPath, options, callback)

-**Description**:<p align="justify">Delete a file or folder specified by dsuPath from this DSU instance.
+**Description**: Delete a file or folder specified by dsuPath from this DSU instance.
 Configuration options may encapsulate the flag ignoreMounts (default: false).</p>

 Returns an Error err if dsuPath cannot be accessed or when an external DSU object in the path prefix is mounted read-only.